Sishir-Stha/SikaiVerse_Api/README.md

 - added the endpoint for instructor course page
 - added the endpoint for the admin dashboard and course page
 - revised the project structure a little bit ( Utility package will contain the common endpoints )

+### 2025/12/21

+- change the project structure again removed utility and added shared for shared endpoints
+- completed discussion endpoint
+- added user endpoint in the admin controller package